kimurarh/googleplay-analysis/README.md

 5. What is the average size of an app?
 6. How is the content rating distribution for apps?
 7. What is the minimum android version required by most apps?
+8. Are people more likely to leave positive or negative reviews?
-8. What are the most common words in reviews?
+9. What are the most common words in reviews?

 To view the visualizations, [click here](https://github.com/kimurarh/googleplay-analysis/tree/main/visualization#Visualization)